 Imagine a glass of water is sitting on your desk.
-Unless someone bumps it, the water looks perfectly still, but if you could see the individual water molecules, you would see something very different.
-Water molecules are constantly in motion.
+Unless someone bumps it, the water looks perfectly still.
+But if you could see the individual water molecules you would see something very different.
+Water molecules are in constant motion.
 The molecules touch each other, but they easily roll and slide past one another.
-The molecules are not rigidly stuck together as in a solid, but there is a force that holds individual liquid molecules together.
+The molecules are not rigidly stuck together as in a solid, but there is a very weak force that holds individual liquid molecules together.

-The molecules at the top of water don’t have water molecules above them to cling to, so they develop a stronger bond with the water molecules next to them.
+The molecules at the surface of water don’t have water molecules above them to cling to, so they develop a stronger bond with the water molecules next to them.
 As a result, the surface of the water develops a thin, flexible ‘skin’.
-Scientists call this surface tension
+Scientists call this surface tension.

 Surface tension and bubbles

-Surface tension is why bubbles blown into a glass of water are small and don’t last very long.
-The water molecules surrounding the air bubbles pull on the bubbles and flatten them.
-The force is just too strong.
+Surface tension is why air bubbles blown into a glass of water are small and don’t last very long.
+The water molecules surrounding the air bubbles attract each other, joining together.

 Bubbles made from soap and water dry out and pop as the water evaporates.
 This is one reason why bubbles pop more quickly on hot sunny days or when it is windy.
 Adding glycerine or sugar to the bubble mixture makes the soap layer thicker.
 This slows down evaporation and makes the bubble last longer.

 Surface tension, soap and dirty things